The NC3Rs and the 3Rs during COVID-19

-Below you'll find information on our activities relating to the pandemic, and practical resources to ensure that the 3Rs are considered and kept a priority through lockdowns and as we move towards normality.
+Below you'll find information on our activities relating to the pandemic, and practical resources to ensure that the 3Rs are considered and kept a priority through lockdowns and other disruptions that a world with COVID-19 circulating presents.

 For researchers around the world who would like advice on the 3Rs, please don't hesitate to get in touch.
 Whether you are an NC3Rs grant holder, potential applicant or otherwise, our expert team can review information provided by email or have a virtual meeting with you.

 Animal care staff around the world work tirelessly to care for research animals and continue to go the extra mile.
-We're here to support you with practical 3Rs advice, best accessed through our dedicated hub for animal technicians.
+We're here to support you with practical 3Rs advice, best accessed through our 3Rs resource library, selecting the Technician / Vet filter under the Audience category.

 If you have any queries, please email email@example.com to be put in touch with the right NC3Rs staff member or team.